KannZz3/Structured-Product-Valuation/README.md

-# Derivative-Contracts
+# Structured Product Valuation

-A collection of concise valuation write-ups on structured derivative products.
+A collection of concise valuation write-ups on structured products.

 ## Contents
 - **Dual-Directional Buffered PLUS linked to the S&P 500 Index**